OmriYaakov/File-Transfer/README.md

 ### Server

-- **Hosted on GitHub Pages:** The server is automatically managed and does not require any local setup.
+- **Hosted Online:** The server is automatically managed and does not require any local setup.
 - **User Management:** The server keeps track of connected users and broadcasts this information.

 ### Client (fileTransfer.exe)